raganwald/raganwald.github.com/_posts/2018-12-27-oware-ayoayo.md

 - They always skip the starting pit on their row.
 - The sowing pauses when they have sowed the last seed in their hand.

 *If the last seed lands in a pit on either sde of the board that contains one or more seeds, they scoop the seeds up (including that last seed), and continue sowing.
-They continue to skip their original starting pit only, but can sow into any pits that get scooped up in this manner.*
+They continue to skip their original starting pit only, but can sow into any pits that get scooped up in this manner.
+This is called **relay sowing**.*

 *If the last seed lands in an empty pit, the player "captures" any seeds that are in the pit on the opposite side of the board from their last pit.*